akojimsg/CakePHP_AmazonPAS/readme.md

 ## Installation ##

-The plugin is pretty easy to set up, all you need to do is to copy it to you application Plugin folder.
+The plugin is pretty easy to set up, all you need to do is to copy the Amazon to your application as the app/Plugin/Amazon folder.

 You will need to set the 3 Amazon values detailed above in the file Plugin/Amazon/Config/aws.php and copy that file to your app/Config directory and you are ready to go.

 ## How to use it ##
-The AmazonPAS interface is a controller component, so all you have to do is include it in your component.
+The AmazonPAS interface is a controller component, so all you have to do is include it in your controller.

     class MyController extends AppController {
         public $components = array( 'Amazon.Pas' );